echeran/smile-of-murugan/webbook/chapter18.md

 the old and "pure" has worked havoc in many fields—notably in the field of the novel and the drama; but also in poetry.
-This brings us to the second mainstream of modern Tamil prose-style, and language-style, the *tūyatamil* or *taṉittamiḻ națai,* i.e. the “pure”, read “purist” (“Tamil only", "Pure Tamil"), prose (and poetry).
+This brings us to the second mainstream of modern Tamil prose-style, and language-style, the *tūyatamil* or *taṉittamiḻ naṭai,* i.e. the “pure”, read “purist” (“Tamil only", "Pure Tamil"), prose (and poetry).
 The typical features of this style are, first, its linguistic purism-merciless and total elimination, a real purge of Indo-Aryan, Sanskritic loanwords;